tidev/appcd-plugin-webpack/migration.md

 Note that the folders are searched in order and the first match wins.
 Make sure to not have possible duplicates to avoid unexpected module resolution.

+> ⚠️ **WARNING**
+>
-> ⚠️ **WARNING:** Using a module style request to require your own source files is strongly discuraged when using Webpack.
+> Using a module style request to require your own source files is strongly discuraged when using Webpack.
 Support for this may be removed in future versions.
 Always use relative imports or make use of aliases.

 ### Aliases